FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Introduction

-The remainder of this paper is structured as follows: Section~\ref{sec:Section_2} provides essential background information to contextualize the literature; Section~\ref{sec:Section_3} outlines the survey methodology and summarizes the reviewed literature; Section~\ref{sec:Section_4} discusses key findings and insights derived from the literature review; Section~\ref{sec:Section_5} presents unexplored or underexplored research areas identified in the literature; and Section~\ref{sec:Section_6} concludes this work.
+The remainder of this paper is structured as follows: Section~\ref{sec:Section_2} presents background material; Section~\ref{sec:Section_3} outlines our survey methodology and summarizes the literature; Section~\ref{sec:Section_4} discusses key insights, trends, and research gaps; and Section~\ref{sec:Section_5} concludes the paper.